The International Investigations Review: India

 - any person (including foreign companies) in any place outside India can be prosecuted and tried before Indian courts for the offence of targeting a computer resource located in India.6

 Additionally, under the Prevention of Money Laundering Act 2002 (PMLA), the ED has the power to attach property located in foreign states that is derived from or obtained directly or indirectly as a result of criminal activity set out in the schedules of the PMLA.
-Moreover, such properties can also be attached under the Fugitive Economic Offenders Act 2018 (Fugitive Act) provided the total value of the offence is more than 1 billion rupees.
+Moreover, such properties can also be attached under the Fugitive Economic Offenders Act 2018 (the Fugitive Act) provided the total value of the offence is more than 1 billion rupees.

 ii International cooperation

 The Indian government cooperates with other countries' law enforcement.
 This cooperation is primarily treaty based, but cooperation can also be sought through diplomatic channels.
-India has entered into mutual legal assistance treaties (MLAT), with 39 foreign nations for the purpose of ensuring service of summons, warrants and judicial processes to individuals or entities believed to be involved in the commission of crimes.
+India has entered into mutual legal assistance treaties with 39 foreign nations for the purpose of ensuring service of summons, warrants and judicial processes to individuals or entities believed to be involved in the commission of crimes.
 India is also a party to the Financial Action Task Force to cooperate and coordinate global and international anti-money laundering efforts.

 India extradites its own nationals, as well as foreign nationals, but the frequency is not certain.
 The government of India has also entered into bilateral extradition treaties with 42 countries and has entered into extradition arrangements with 11 more, pursuant to the provisions of the Indian Extradition Act 1962.
 The circumstances in which extradition is possible differs from case to case, as well as treaty to treaty.
-Broadly, extradition is possible when the following conditions are met, and a request is made to the Consular, Passport and Visa Division, Ministry of External Affairs:
+Broadly, extradition is possible when the following conditions are met, and a request is made to the Consular, Passport and Visa Division of the Ministry of External Affairs:

 - the offence for which extradition is sought is an offence under the laws of both the requesting country and India;